eyob12/Multi_Modality_CellSeg/README.md

 A universal cell segmentation model designed to accurately segment cells of varying shapes across a wide range of multimodality microscopic images, including brightfield, fluorescent, phase contrast (PC), and differential interference contrast (DIC) modalities.

 This repository contains the implementation of a novel Multi-Modality Cell Segmentation framework.
-## Code Availability
-The source code for this repository will be made publicly available upon the acceptance of the associated research paper.
-Stay tuned for updates!

 ## Overview of Methodology
 ![sample_methodology6](https://github.com/user-attachments/assets/522fb8b0-d593-4705-a0c0-9abbd11ba9d0)